ArhanChaudhary/everyone/README.md

 # ...
 How

 As you could probably guess, 100,000 people didn't actually contribute to this repository.
 I accidentally discovered some time ago that if you co-author a GitHub user on a commit, they're unconditionally and permanently added as a contributor to the repository.
-I wrote a script that utilizes the GitHub GraphQL API to collect and co-author GitHub users on commits on this repository.
+I wrote a script that utilizes the GitHub GraphQL API to collect and co-author GitHub users in commits on this repository.

 Check out `everyone.sh` and `index.mjs`.
 Make sure you read their docstrings and understand the implications of personal use.